-The average person reads at a rate of about 225 words-per-minute (wpm).
-Jim Kwik, on the other hand, can read at rate of 1,300 wpm… Plus, he remembers and retains everything he reads.
+The average person reads at a rate of about 225 words per minute (wpm).
+Jim Kwik, on the other hand, can read at a rate of 1,300 wpm… Plus, he remembers and retains everything he reads.
 Now that’s speed reading.

 It wasn’t until he was in college that he decided to give his learning difficulty a bit more attention.
 So, he thought a lot about learning — these thoughts then led him to delve into the concept of meta-learning, or learning how to learn (something we are strangely not taught how to do in school).
 He then decided to focus his attention on simply learning how to learn— on how to make learning his superpower!

-Kwik emphasizes the importance of speed reading by explaining that:
+Kwik emphasizes the importance of speed reading by explaining:

 The average person reads 200-250 words-per-minute and spends 3 to 4 hours of their work day reading.
 That’s more than one-third of their time on the job.
 If that person makes $60,000 a year, then at least $20,000 of that money is paying for them to read.
 But proper training can easily double the average person’s reading speed (up to 400-450 w.p.m.).
 That cuts 3 to 4 hours down to 1 to 2.
 That’s a savings of over an hour a day.
 If you do that for 365 days a year, that’s 9 different 40 hour work weeks saved.
 That’s real time productivity.
 Imagine what you could do with all that extra time.